ohpyupi/study.security-plus/drp-and-business-continuity.md

 * MTBF (Mean Time between Failures)
 * MTTF (Mean Time to Failure)
 * RPO (Recovery Point Objective)
-  * The amount of that can elapse after a failure before system and data resume normal operation
+  * The amount of time that can elapse after a failure before system and data resume normal operation
-  * Can exceed the amount of time
+  * Can't exceed the amount of time
 * RTP (Recovery Time Objective)
   * Denotes the amount of time it will take after an unexpected failure for systems to resum normal operation